tanyuan/tanyuan.github.io/bio.md

 permalink: /bio
 ---

 Shan-Yuan is a Human-Computer Interaction (HCI) researcher who explores future interactions by inventing novel hardware.
-He will soon become a Computer Science PhD student in [Human Computer Integration Lab](http://hci.cs.uchicago.edu/) (led by [Prof. Pedro Lopes](http://plopes.org)) at the University of Chicago.
+He is a Computer Science PhD student in [Human Computer Integration Lab](http://hci.cs.uchicago.edu/) (led by [Prof. Pedro Lopes](http://plopes.org)) at the University of Chicago.
 He believes that seamless integration of haptic sensation and digital information will bring us total harmony between humans and technologies.
 [His projects](/projects/) involve [wearable airbags for VR](/projects/pupop) and [force feedback chair for daily life](/projects/aarnio).

 ### Publications